kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

 _This work is licensed under a_[ _Creative Commons Attribution 4.0 International License_](https://creativecommons.org/licenses/by/4.0/) _._

 [^36]: Kahneman, D. & Tversky, A. (eds.)
-(2000) _Choices, values and frames_ , Cambridge: Cambridge University Pres
+(2000) _Choices, values and frames_ , Cambridge: Cambridge University Press.
-[^37]: Small, D. A.; Loewenstein, G. & Slovic, P. (2007) “Sympathy and callousness: The impact of deliberative thought on donations to identifiable and statistical victims”, _Organizational Behavior and Human Decision Processes_ , 102, pp. 143-15
+[^37]: Small, D. A.; Loewenstein, G. & Slovic, P. (2007) “Sympathy and callousness: The impact of deliberative thought on donations to identifiable and statistical victims”, _Organizational Behavior and Human Decision Processes_ , 102, pp. 143-155
 [^38]: Baron, J. & Szymanska, E. (2011) “Heuristics and biases in charity”, in Oppenheimer, D.M. & Olivola, C. Y. (eds.) _The science of giving: Experimental approaches to the study of charity_ , New York: Psychology Press, pp. 215-23
 [^39]: Kahneman, D.; Ritov, I.; Schkade, D.; Sherman, S. J. & Varian, H. R. (1999) “Economic preferences or attitude expressions?: An analysis of dollar responses to public issues”, _Journal of Risk and Uncertainty_ , 19, pp. 203-23
 [^40]: Hsee, C. K. & Rottenstreich, Y. (2004) “Music, Pandas, and Muggers: On the Affective Psychology of Value”, _Journal of Experimental Psychology: General_ , 133, pp. 23-3
 [^41]: Dickert, S.; Västfjäll, D.; Kleber, J. & Slovic, P. (2012) “Valuations of human lives: Normative expectations and psychological mechanisms of (ir)rationality”, _Synthese_ , 189, suppl.
 1, pp. 95-10
-[^42]: Slovic, P. (2007) “[‘If I look at the mass I will never act’: Psychic numbing and genocide](http://journal.sjdm.org/jdm7303a.pdf)”, _Judgment and Decision Making Journal_ , 2, pp. 79-95 [accessed on 15 May 2017
+[^42]: Slovic, P. (2007) “[‘If I look at the mass I will never act’: Psychic numbing and genocide](http://journal.sjdm.org/jdm7303a.pdf)”, _Judgment and Decision Making Journal_ , 2, pp. 79-95 [accessed on 15 May 2017]
-[^43]: Caviola, L.; Faulmüller, N.; Everett, J. A. C.; Savulescu, J. & Kahane, G. (2014) “[The evaluability bias in charitable giving: Saving administration costs or saving lives?](http://journal.sjdm.org/14/14402a/jdm14402a.pdf)”, _Judgment and Decision Making_ , 9, pp. 303-315 [accessed on 9 May 2017
+[^43]: Caviola, L.; Faulmüller, N.; Everett, J. A. C.; Savulescu, J. & Kahane, G. (2014) “[The evaluability bias in charitable giving: Saving administration costs or saving lives?](http://journal.sjdm.org/14/14402a/jdm14402a.pdf)”, _Judgment and Decision Making_ , 9, pp. 303-315 [accessed on 9 May 2017]
 [^44]: Haidt, J. (2001) “The emotional dog and its rational tail: A social intuitionist approach to moral judgment”, _Psychological Review_ , 108, pp. 814-83
 [^45]: Slovic, P.; Zionts, D.; Woods, A.K.; Goodman, R. & Jinks, D. (2013) “Psychic numbing and mass atrocity”, in Shafir, E. (ed.) _The behavioral foundations of public policy_ , Princeton: Princeton University Press, pp. 126-14
-[^46]: Tomasik, B. (2015) “[The importance of wild-animal suffering](http://www.ledonline.it/index.php/Relations/article/view/880)”, _Relations: Beyond Anthropocentrism_ , 3, pp. 133-152 [accessed on 20 May 2017
+[^46]: Tomasik, B. (2015) “[The importance of wild-animal suffering](http://www.ledonline.it/index.php/Relations/article/view/880)”, _Relations: Beyond Anthropocentrism_ , 3, pp. 133-152 [accessed on 20 May 2017]

 # Why you think you're right - even when you're wrong